 It's recommended to try the free trial version first.
 After this you can decide whether you want to buy the full version.

 The full version costs € 39.95 (incl.
 VAT).
 Orders are processed manually, so it can take up to 24 hours before you receive a license key.

 Smart Mix Player is a set and forget system.
 This means that some preparation is required to let the player mix songs automatically.
 But once you have done this, you do not have to do anything and you can enjoy different mixes time after time.

-It is recommend to pre-sort your audio files on BPM and add them to the database in order of BPM, so that you can test the player after entering a number of songs.
+It's recommend to pre-sort your audio files on BPM and add them to the database in order of BPM, so that you can test the player after entering a number of songs.
 BPM Analyzer is a free tool that you can use for this.

 Now it's time to listen to whether the intro beats are in sync with other songs.
 Click on the 'Mix intro test' button to execute Smart Mix Player.
 The player loads the song plus a random song.
 This way you can listen if the mixed intro sounds good.
 By clicking on the 'New mix' button you can load another random song.
 Smart Mix Collection is disabled until you close Smart Mix Player.

-If the beats are still not synchronous then enter the positions of the 32 beats in the intro and enter them among eachother in the intro beat positions field.
+If the beats are still not synchronous then zoom in and find the exact position of the beats and place a "beat" marker on each beat position.
 Then click again on the 'Mix intro test' button to hear if the beats are now well synchronized.
 If not then check carefully if all beat positions are on the correct position.

 For the break you can optionally use a "mute" or a "continue" marker.
 The "mute" marker can be used if you want to switch off the sound of the break at a certain point.
 For example, when a melody or singing begins just before the end of the break.
-Enter the seconds before the end of the break that must be muted.
+The "continue" marker can be used if you want to continue a song after the break.

 If all data is entered correctly you can save the record by clicking on the Save button.